eariassoto/cpp-project-template/README.md

 cmake ..
 make
 ```

-The executable should be on `bin/` folder.
+The executable for the program and the unit tests will be in the `bin/` folder.